NateTheGreatt/bitECS/docs/INTRO.md

 movementSystem(world)
 ```

-Pipelines of systems can be composed with the `pipe` function:
+Pipelines of functions can be composed with the `pipe` function:
 ```js
 const pipeline = pipe(
   movementSystem,